I've been an online writer for more than six years. I'm interested in criminal justice and literature, among other topics.

 Prejudice and Pride

 Themes of prejudice and pride in Romeo and Juliet are headed by the famous Capulet-Montague feud.
 Even if there were no other examples of pride and prejudice causing violence in Romeo and Juliet, this alone causes enough for the entire play.
-Montague and Capulet are so tainted by their old hatred for one another, they fail to see negative impact this hatred has had on their families.
+Montague and Capulet are so tainted by their old hatred for one another that they fail to see the negative impact this hatred has had on their families.
 Proud Tybalt is very nearly incited to violence when he finds out Romeo, a Montague, has made his way into the Capulet's party.
 "This, by voice, should be a Montague.
 Fetch me a rapier boy (I.V.
 54-55).
-Tybalt is ready to fight Romeo, even against penalty of death, as promised by Prince Escalus; and while Tybalt is calmed by his uncle Capulet, the brimming pride of the young man is not so easily satiated as foreshadowed in his statement "I will withdraw, but this intrusion shall/Now seeming sweet, convert to bitt'rest gall" (I.V.
+Tybalt is ready to fight Romeo, even against penalty of death, as promised by Prince Escalus; and while Tybalt is calmed by his uncle Capulet, the brimming pride of the young man is not so easily satiated as foreshadowed in his statement, "I will withdraw, but this intrusion shall/Now seeming sweet, convert to bitt'rest gall" (I.V.
 91-92).

 It is important to note that each of these central fights in Romeo and Juliet only leads to further violence.
 This beginning fight creates mounting animosity between the Montagues and Capulets, but it remains manageable, and the decree of Prince Escalus also seems to put a damper on the proud fires of the Montague and Capulet men.
 However, the death of Tybalt and Mercutio, and the banishment of Romeo causes all-out chaos to ensue within Verona, and within both of the powerful families.
 Bloodshed solves nothing in Verona, bloodshed only breaks new mutiny, and indeed new mutiny is what Tybalt and Romeo's bout causes.